 This change in bachelor’s degrees conferred that favors Latinx students is partly reflective of changes in demographics.
 The Latinx college-age population increased from 12 percent to 23 percent between 1990 and 2019 (while Black/African American population share declined slightly, from 14 percent to 13 percent).

 It would take up to 256 years at the current pace to achieve equity for Black/African American engineers.

 Source: 2021, “Mission Not Accomplished: Unequal Opportunities and Outcomes for Black and LatinX Engineers,” Georgetown University

 Workforce Gender and Ethnicity Gap in Biomedical Engineering

 Challenge: A renewed commitment to hiring diverse faculty that can contribute to the in-classroom experiences of Black/African American and Latinx students, and women.

 Disparities continue to persist after degree completion.

-In 2016, women represented fewer than 23% of tenured or tenure-track faculty in biomedical engineering.
+In 2018, women represented fewer than 12% of tenured or tenure-track faculty in Full Professor of Engineering roles.

 Source: The American Society for Engineering Education